 English Language Proficiency Requirements and Testing

 All international applicants for whom English is not the first language and for whom the language of instruction was not English must provide proof of competence in the English language.
-Applicants can meet English proficiency requirements by presenting an acceptable TOEFL exam score, or by successfully completing the Intensive English as a Second Language (IESL) program at Eastern University.
+Applicants can meet English proficiency requirements by presenting an acceptable TOEFL or IELTS exam score, or by successfully completing the Intensive English as a Second Language (IESL) program at Eastern University.

 - International applicants from non English-speaking countries must provide a minimum TOEFL score of 79 (internet-based test), 550 (written test), taken within 2 years of the desired term of entry.
 The institutional code for Eastern University is 2220.

 - International applicants to Graduate Programs in Leadership and Development have the option to provide scores from IELTS instead of from TOEFL.
 The minimum IELTS score is 6.5.